 An assignment of trade (AOT) is a tri-party agreement in the trade of mortgage-backed securities (MBS) in which a party in the initial agreement assigns his obligation to a third party.
 An assigned trade occurs when a counterparty in a forward contract or trade makes a separate deal with a third party to assign him his obligations.
 Assignment of Trade (AOT) can also occur in other trades where the seller who has an agreement with the buyer contacts a middleman or a broker-dealer to execute this transaction.

-How does Assignment of Trade affect the To-Be-Announced Trade Market?
+How Are Assignment of Trade Used?

 In the United States, the Securities Industry and Financial Markets Association (SIFMA) has made AOT a formal process.
 Assignments of trade are used to avoid the need to deliver or receive deliveries from a To-Be-Announced (TBA) trade.
 Assignments can be used to facilitate the pricing and purchase of loans by a third party to whom the trade is assigned.
 Hence, the third party or assignee is responsible for making the delivery of a mortgage-backed security to the initial TBA trade.
 Through AOT, the originator of a mortgage can reverse its hedge position by assigning his obligations to a third party.